ryendo/DirichletSimplicityClustered/README.md

 2.  **Run the Algorithm:** After the setup is complete, run the main script.
     ```matlab
     >> main_algo1

     ```
+[Liu: WANTED] Before the code "main_algo1" is executed, an estimated time is wanted.
+The output should be compressed.

 ### Algorithms 2 (Parallel Eigenvalue Bounds)

 These algorithms are run from the shell and utilize a parallel framework.

+[Liu: What is the purpose of this algorithm 2?
+The title "(Parallel Eigenvalue Bounds)" provides very limited information.]

 1.  **Preparation:** First, run the master preparation script from the project root directory.
 This only needs to be done once before running the parallel jobs.